-Hospitalisation for routine check-up should not be reported as a SAE.
-However, all events leading to unplanned hospitalizations or unplanned prolongation of an elective hospitalization (e.g., undesirable effects of any administered treatment) must be documented and reported as SAEs.
+Hospitalisation for routine check-ups should not be reported as a SAE.
+However, all events leading to unplanned hospitalizations or unplanned prolongation of an elective hospitalization (e.g., undesirable effects of any administered treatment) fulfil the criteria for SAEs (for reporting requirements, see section 7.4.1.4).